+238 Marlborough was designed by architect Samuel D. Kelley and built in 1881 by Keening & Fellows, masons, for real estate dealer Henry Whitwell.
 He is shown as the owner on the original building permit application for 238-240 Marlborough, dated April 4, 1881.
-No architect is listed on the application.

-They continued to live there until late 1902, when they moved to a new house they had built at 160 Beacon.
+They continued to live at 238 Marlborough until late 1902, when they moved to a new house they had built at 160 Beacon.

 Edward Grew died in January of 1945.
 Ruth Grew continued to live at 238 Marlborough until about 1953.
 By 1954, she was living in an apartment at the Hotel Agassiz at 191 Commonwealth.

-In August of 1964, Chamberlayne School and Chamberlayne Junior College acquired 238 Marlborough from Emma A. Carr.
-The school used 238 Marlborough as a dormitory.
+On August 11, 1964, 238 Marlborough was purchased from Emma Carr by Chamberlayne School and Chamberlayne Junior College located at 128 Commonwealth.
+The school operated 238 Marlborough as a dormitory.

-In October of 1976 (prior to formally acquiring the property), Back Bay Restorations filed for (and subsequently received) permission to remodel the property and convert it from a dormitory into six apartments.
+In October of 1976 (prior to taking title to the property), Back Bay Restorations filed for (and subsequently received) permission to remodel the property and convert it from a dormitory into six apartments.